 Guidelines for Authors

-Conservation Frontlines is read by scientists, government and NGO policymakers and administrators, politicians, members of the field-sports trades and conservationists of all kinds, public and private, all around the world.
+CFL is read by students, scientists, government and NGO policymakers and administrators, politicians, members of the field-sports trades and conservationists of all kinds, public and private, all around the world.

-- As a not-for-profit, Conservation Frontlines does not pay for articles.
-Conservation Frontlines publishes bylines and thumbnail bios and, if the author wishes, contact information as well.
+• As a not-for-profit, CFL rarely pays for articles.
+CFL publishes bylines and thumbnail bios and, if the author wishes, contact information.

-- Articles may vary from 500 to 3,000 words; whatever is required to tell the story completely and concisely.
+• Article length may vary; whatever is required to tell the story completely and concisely.
 Illustrations (JPEGs or other digital files) are of course desirable.

-- Images must be in JPEG or PNG format, web-optimized at 72 dpi.
+• Submit images in JPEG or PNG format.
+All images must be Web-optimized at 72 dpi.
 Maximum image resolution should not exceed 1 MP (megapixels).
 Image dimension should not exceed 1200 x 800 pixels (width x length).
-Upload and resize your image here.
-Submitters guarantee that all images are owned by themselves or that they have permission from the rightful owner to use them.
-Conservation Frontlines is not responsible for copyright infringement.

-- We recommend that authors query first, rather than sending unsolicited manuscripts.
-Please review several issues of Conservation Frontlines before submitting a query.
+• We recommend that authors query first, rather than sending unsolicited manuscripts.
+Please send editorial queries to firstname.lastname@example.org.